SecPriv/android-profile-tracing/README.md

 This is the repository for the ASE paper [Profile Coverage: Using Android Compilation Profiles to Evaluate Dynamic Testing](https://conf.researchr.org/details/ase-2025/ase-2025-papers/31/Profile-Coverage-Using-Android-Compilation-Profiles-to-Evaluate-Dynamic-Testing).
 You can find the originally submitted artifact under the [submitted-version tag](https://github.com/SecPriv/android-profile-tracing/tree/submitted-version).

+We are preparing to upstream our patches to [apkeep](https://github.com/EFForg/apkeep) to download cloud profiles easily.
+If you can't wait for it to be available, you can check out our [fork of apkeep](https://github.com/themoep/apkeep) and its dependency [rs-google-play](https://github.com/themoep/rs-google-play).

 ## Overview

 This repository contains two python projects in `src/`: